-I thought Wikipedia was a good resource of information, but there was a dearth of visuals (and in some cases it didn’t have articles at all).
+I thought Wikipedia was a good resource of information, but there was a dearth of visuals (and in some cases the site didn’t have articles on topics at all).

 Flickr accounts provided vivid pictures but lacked detailed descriptions or history behind the subjects.